Prehistoric Asia: East Asia

+Ancestors of East Asians split from other human populations possibly as early as 70,000 to 50,000 years ago.
 Ancestral East Asians, which gave rise to modern East/Southeast Asians, Polynesians, Siberians and Native Americans, expanded in multiple waves outgoing from Southern China northwards and southwards respectively.
 Population genomic data suggest that Paleolithic East Asian show continuity to modern East Asians and related groups.

 China

 The earliest traces of early humans, Homo erectus, in East Asia have been found in China.
 Fossilized remains of Yuanmou Man were found in Yunnan province in southwest China and have been dated to 1.7 Ma.
 Stone tools from the Nihewan Basin of the Hebei province in northern China are 1.66 million years old.

 Early humans were attracted to what was the warm, fertile climate of Central China more than 500,000 years ago.
 Skeletal remains of about 45 individuals, known collectively as Peking Man were found in a limestone cave in Yunnan province at Zhoukoudian.
 They date from 400,000 to 600,000 years ago and some researchers believe that evidence of hearths and artifacts means that they controlled fire, although this is challenged by other archaeologists.
 About 800 miles west of this site, near Xi'an in the Shaanxi province are remains of a hominid who lived earlier than Peking Man.

 Between 100,000 and 200,000 years ago, humans lived in various places in China, such as Guanyindong in Guizhou, where they made Levallois stone artefacts.
 After 100,000 BCE, Homo sapiens lived in China and by 25,000 BCE the modern humans lived in isolated locations on the North China Plain, where they fished and hunted for food.
 They made artifacts of bone and shell.

-Starting about 5000 BCE humans lived in Yellow River valley settlements were they farmed, fished, raised pigs and dogs for food, and grew millet and rice.
+Starting about 5000 BCE humans lived in Yellow River valley settlements where they farmed, fished, raised pigs and dogs for food, and grew millet and rice.
 Begun during the late Neolithic period, they were the earliest communities in China.
 Its artifacts include ceramic pots, fishhooks, knives, arrows and needles.
 In the northwest Shaanxi, Gansu and Henan provinces two cultures were established by about the sixth millennium BCE.
 They produced red pottery.
 Other cultures that emerged, that also made pottery, include the Bao-chi and Banpo people of Shaanxi and the Chishan people of Hebei.

 The Yangshao people, who existed between 5000 and 2500 BCE, were farmers who lived in distinctive dwelling which were partly below the surface.
 Their pottery included designs which may have been symbols that later evolved into written language.
 Their villages were in western Henan, southwestern Shanxi and central Shaanxi.
 Between 2500 and 1000 BCE the Longshan culture existed in southern, eastern and northeastern China and into Manchuria.
 They had superior farming and ceramic making techniques to that of the Yangshao people and had ritualistic burial practices and worshiped their ancestors.
 Subsequent dynasties include the Xia, Shang, and Zhou dynasties, when the Old Chinese language developed.